MajorLift/tictactoe-to-sudoku-challenge/README.md

 ## II.
 Sudoku
   1. Using TypeScript, refactor into **Generic Components** and generalize to implement any Sudoku game of arbitrary order (dimension).
   2. Write **Backtracking Algorithm** and **Custom Hooks** to handle game logic.
   3. Rewrite into two-player competitive game.
-Optimize solver by having it switch mid-game from verifying the legality of each player's moves (**NP**) to memoizing and updating the set of remaining legal moves (**P**) at each turn.
+Write solver so that it switches mid-game from verifying the legality of each player's moves (**NP**) to memoizing and updating the set of remaining legal moves (**P**) at each turn.
   4. Generalize for n players.
 ## III.
 Global State Management
   1. Refactor to use **Redux** and **RTK** to handle global state.